Yucatan jay: Moults

 The Yucatan jay has several distinct plumages throughout its life cycle.
 Juvenile Yucatan jays have a white head, body, and tail tip.
-The back is a soft blue, and the wings and tail are a soft grey, aside from the outer retrices which are white.
+The back is a soft blue, and the wings and tail are a soft grey, aside from the outer rectrices which are white.
 The beak, legs, and feet are a soft yellow tinged with pink.
 The inside of the beak is white and the irises are dark brown.
 These features start to fade a few weeks after they fledge.
 At this point, the legs, feet, beak, and eye ring become more distinctly yellow.
 The prebasic moult also begins at this point, with the white head and body feathers being replaced with black ones.